 last three months, seven or eight patients have been cured in

 one visit, with a little additional help over the telephone.

 When patients can give considerable time to the treatment they

 naturally get on faster than those who cannot or will not do

 follow instructions and do not waste time in discussion, or

 in carrying out theories of their own, they also get on faster.

-One of the advantages that children have over adults
+One of the advantages that children have over adults is that

-that they are accustomed to doing as they are told.
+are accustomed to doing as they are told.